Written by Robert Cochran

 One of the biggest criticisms that was frequently levelled at 24 was that it contained elements of xenophobia and although it can be easy to forget, the series’ reliance of villains from outside America’s borders was there right from the off.

-At this stage we don’t know the motivations of Drazen, but when they are revealed (no spoilers for anyone watching for the first time) they will muddy the waters a little in a manner that the series would seldom do again in later seasons, but in making the true ‘big bads’ of the day international, you can see the series setting in motion themes that would once again land the series somewhat in trouble in later seasons.
+At this stage we don’t know the motivations of Drazen, but when they are revealed (no spoilers for anyone watching for the first time) they will muddy the waters a little in a manner that the series would seldom do again in later seasons, but in making the true ‘big bads’ of the day international, you can see the series setting in motion themes that would once again land the series somewhat in trouble during later seasons.